 The fact is, car seats do expire for several reasons.
 Whether you’re a new parent in a state of overwhelm or a seasoned parent who just needs a refresher, this FAQ will explain why car seats expire, how to find out if one is expired, and what you should do with one that has aged out of its useful life.

 Since every car seat is manufactured with different materials, technologies, and processes, there’s no universally accepted car seat lifespan.
-Many range from five to 10 years, but it’s ultimately up to the car seat’s manufacturer to say when its products expire—unless safety regulations require them to be taken out of circulation.
+Many range from five to ten years, but it’s ultimately up to the car seat’s manufacturer to say when its products expire—unless safety regulations require them to be taken out of circulation.

 No, there are no circumstances where you should use an expired car seat.
 Expiry of your car seat is one of the few situations that require total product replacement.
 However, there are ways to extend the use of your car seat.
 Whether you want to reduce normal signs of wear and tear to refresh your car seat for a younger sibling or you lost an essential component, many car seat manufacturers offer a range of replacement parts and upgrades for their models.